-You need a valid login/password combination to access the SMTP API.
+You need a valid login/password combination to use the SMTP API.
 These credentials have to be included in the SMTP handshake before you send the first message over the connection.
 SMTPeter supports both the "AUTH PLAIN" as well as the "AUTH LOGIN" authentication mechanism.
-The credentials must be sent over a secure connection, either because you set up a connection using port 465 or after you've secured the connection with "STARTTLS".
+The credentials must be sent over a secure connection, either you set up a connection using port 465 or you secure the connection with "STARTTLS".

 The login/password combinations can be created and modified via the SMTPeter dashboard.
-The number of logins that you create is not limited.
+You can create unlimited logins.

-Because the SMTP protocol does not really allow parameter passing, SMTPeter uses an alternative way to specify the features that you like to use for the submitted messages.
+Because the SMTP protocol is not very suitable for passing parameters, SMTPeter uses an alternative way to specify the features that you like to use for the submitted messages.
+If you want to do this easily we recommend the REST API.

 For every login/password pair that you create, you can enable or disable the required SMTPeter features.
 You can create multiple logins, and install a different feature set for each login.
 When you send out mail, you use login/password combination that supports the features that you need.